 But it’s especially important to consider exchange rates when you’re travelling or sending money abroad.
 You’ll ideally want to check how your currency compares before booking a trip – if the currency in your chosen destination is weak and yours strong, you’ll be able to buy more of it with your money and will therefore have more to spend for the same cost, though if your own currency is weak, your spending power is subsequently reduced.

 Yet there are a lot of other aspects you’ll need to consider when exchanging currency yourself, which is why finding the right foreign exchange provider is essential.
 This is particularly the case when sending money overseas – some methods are always going to be more expensive than others, with additional transaction fees to consider, while some providers have better exchange rates than others.
-Using an online money transfer service, such as our preferred currency broker Xe, can be a wise move, with specialist providers known for offering lower fees and better exchange rates than their high street counterparts.
+Using an online money transfer service can be a wise move, with specialist providers known for offering lower fees and better exchange rates than their high street counterparts.
 Find out more about how to find the best international money transfer service and how to send money abroad.

 Moneyfacts.co.uk will receive a small payment after you click through to links to send money abroad or use these services from this page.
 All information is subject to change without notice.
 Please check all terms before making any decisions.Disclaimer